 Ever wondered why your job applications aren't getting responses?
 Maybe it's not your qualifications but how you're presenting them.
-AI keyboards have quietly revolutionized how people approach job hunting, and they're not just glorified spell-checkers anymore.
+AI keyboards have quietly revolutionized how people approach job hunting, and in 2026, they're not just glorified spell-checkers anymore—they're your personal career marketing team.

-I've been helping folks with their resumes for years, and lemme tell you, the difference between a good application and a great one often comes down to language.
-AI keyboards like CleverType don't just fix your typos—they transform your entire approach to crafting professional documents.
+I've been helping folks with their resumes for years, and the difference between a good application and a great one often comes down to language.
+AI keyboards like CleverType don't just fix your typos—they transform your entire approach to crafting professional documents that actually get noticed by both humans and AI screening systems.

 What makes these tools special?
-They understand context.
-When you're typing a resume bullet point, they can suggest stronger action verbs.
+They understand context at a deeper level than ever before.
+When you're typing a resume bullet point, they can suggest stronger action verbs that align with current industry trends.
 When you're struggling with that awkward "why should we hire you" paragraph in your cover letter, they provide phrasing that sounds confident without being arrogant.
-It's like having a career counselor and writing coach built into your phone.
+It's like having a career counselor, writing coach, and industry insider built into your phone.

 What should you look for in an AI keyboard if you're serious about improving your job search materials?
-Not all AI tools are created equal, especially when it comes to professional writing assistance.
+Not all AI tools are created equal, especially when it comes to professional writing assistance in today's competitive job market.

 The most valuable feature is probably industry-specific terminology suggestions.
 When applying for specialized roles, using the right jargon signals that you speak the language of the industry.
-Good AI keyboards recognize when you're writing about marketing, engineering, healthcare, or finance and suggest appropriate terminology.
+Good AI keyboards recognize when you're writing about marketing, engineering, healthcare, or finance and suggest appropriate terminology that's current for 2026.
+This is crucial because industry language evolves rapidly—what was trendy in 2024 might sound dated now.

 Another game-changer is tone adjustment.
 Different companies have different cultures, and your application should reflect that.
 Is the company formal and traditional?
 Or casual and startup-y?
 AI keyboards can help adjust your writing style accordingly: